 Content organization tools comparison chart (top 10 highest rated)

 What are the best content planning tools?
 Here’s our top 10 list:

-Some of these are designed for smaller outfits and don’t need a big song and dance and others are made for people who have seriously mastered these skills and then some.
-There are plenty more out there, but we made sure our list covers a wide variety of needs and abilities.
+Some of these are designed for smaller companies and don’t need a big song and dance since they’re fairly straightforward while others are made for people who have seriously mastered these skills and then some.

 1. Slickplan (best content planning tool overall)

 Slickplan’s dedicated website planning suite with built-in collaboration tools provides an easy handoff experience between users.
 Our industry-leading tools keep customers coming back for every project time and time again.
 Tools include a visual sitemapper and site crawler, diagramming maker for mapping user flow, and of course, our online content planner.

 Superb functionality and easy-to-use tools with transparent and affordable pricing.
 Content creators can draw up new content with simple drag-and-drop content blocks and easily keep track of progress.
 That’s only the beginning though.
 Slickplan is built for teams to create collaboratively; you can manage your entire content workflow, have multiple editors and then export/integrate your newly created content directly into the CMS of your choice.